DznEggs4Keira/GGJ-2023/README.md

 During work, we'll be switching between the 'main' branch, and our private branches.
 If you havn't already, in Github go to branches>new branch and make one. please
-Make a habit of having your personal branch selected while working. (more on that below) Make a habbit of fetching origin and merging your branch with the main branch before starting working on something.(more on that below)
+Make a habit of having your personal branch selected while working. (more on that below) Make a habbit of fetching origin and merging the main branch into your own branch before starting working on something.(more on that below)
 Make a habbit of pushing done work onto GIT (more on that below) When ready to share your work, make a pull request (more on that below)